frank-895/machine_learning_journey/collaborative_filtering/README.md

 - **Creating an embedding module**: We understood the underlying logic of embedding modules and how they are optimised to 'search' on the GPU.
 - **Embedding analysis**: We used the embedding vectors and bias terms to analyse the movies and users, and make meaningful comparisons based on **principle component analysis** and **cosine similarity**.
 - **Creating the deep learning model**: We used PyTorch and FastAI to built a simple NN, adding in 2 hidden layers.
+- **Importance of embeddings**: We learnt how a similar embedding concept is used in NLP and in tabular deep learning models.
 - **Bootstrapping and feedback loops**: We introduced the idea of the **bootstrapping problems** and the tendency of collaborative filtering models to amplify bias through feedback loops.

 ## Results